BMDragon/TPCDriver/README.md

 ## Usage

 #### 1. Running simulations
-1. ConfigFiles/NewConfig.py
+1. ConfigFiles/NewConfig.py\
--- This is a generative script that produces a new configuration file for simulations -- Input: Name of the new configuration file (change on line 3) -- Output: A blank template configuration file located inside the ConfigFiles folder -- Once a new configuration file is generated, the user must go in and set all the values for the variables in order to use the file correctly
+&ndash; This is a generative script that produces a new configuration file for simulations\
+&ndash; Input: Name of the new configuration file (change on line 3)\
+&ndash; Output: A blank template configuration file located inside the ConfigFiles folder\
+&ndash; Once a new configuration file is generated, the user must go in and set all the values for the variables in order to use the file correctly

 2. Configuration Files

 --

 3. Driver

 --

 #### 2. TimePlotter